 - Silk hijabs are highly absorbent.
 They can absorb moisture up to 30% of their own weight and still remain dry to touch!

 - Silk hijabs are suitable to wear all year around because of their excellent isolation and breathable properties.
 Silk hijabs are warm and cosy in winter and comfortably cool when temperatures rise.
 Silk’s natural temperature regulating properties give silk hijabs this paradoxical ability to cool and warm simultaneously.

 Heading for a glitzy night out, or to your mother’s brother’s son’s daughter’s wedding?
-Yeah we know how it works.
-Well Silk scarves look gorgeous the day you want to look your best and you want to stand out that tiny bit.
+Yeah, we know how it works.
+Well, Silk scarves look gorgeous the day you want to look your best and you want to stand out that tiny bit.
 Silk catches and reflects light making it look rich and expensive, which well it is!
-Printed or plain, I believe it is literally impossible to go wrong with a silk scarve, If your a silk newbie, start off with dark colours to gain confidence, and once you have it move onto more vibrant and brighter colours!
+Printed or plain, I believe it is literally impossible to go wrong with a silk scarf, If you’re a silk newbie, start off with dark colours to gain confidence, and once you have it move onto more vibrant and brighter colours!